Erebot/Plop/docs/src/Installation.rst

     or the `composer installation`_ method, depending on whether your project already uses `Composer`_ or not.

-..  _`PEAR installation`:

 ..  _`PHAR installation`:

 Installation using a PHAR archive
 ---------------------------------

-A PHAR archive is simply a one of bundling all the necessary files in one big file.
+A PHAR archive is simply a way of bundling all the necessary files in one big file.

 Installing Plop as a PHAR archive only involves a few steps: